astronomeralex/friendly-retirement-investing-guide/retirement.md

 		* [CNN Money](http://money.cnn.com/retirement/guide/BenefitPlans/)
 		* [Pension Rights Center](http://www.pensionrights.org/)

-* ####401(k) & 403(b) Plans
+* ####401(k), 403(b), and the Thrift Savings Plan
 	* 401ks are retirement plans used by a large majority of businesses.
 They are named after the subsection of the IRS code which defines them.
 	* 403b plans are used by some non-profits and academia; they are also named after their subsection of the tax code.
 	* Many companies will match retirement contributions up to a certain percentage (generally 3-6%) -- this is equivalent to a large bonus!
+	* The Thrift Savings Plan is the Federal Government's version of this.
-	* Money comes out of paychecks and into the plans pre-tax; tax is paid when the money is taken out during retirement.
-Maximum contribution per year is ~$18,000.
+	* Generally, money comes out of paychecks and into the plans pre-tax; tax is paid when the money is taken out during retirement.
+Maximum pre-tax contribution per year is ~$18,000.
+Recently, there are post-tax versions of these plans similar to a Roth IRA (see below).
+These Roth versions have significantly lower contribution limits, but there are no taxes paid when the money is withdrawn.
-	* Cannot withdraw money out of 401ks or 403bs until age 59.5 or financial hardship.
+	* Cannot withdraw money out of these plans until age 59.5 or financial hardship.

 	* #####Positives
 		* Many 401ks or 403bs will offer investment funds from one financial company.
 You can choose your own level of risk for your situation.
 		* Very portable and easy to transfer to another company or into an IRA.

 	* #####Negatives
 		* Many 401ks or 403bs will offer investment funds from one financial company.
 These could be non-optimal for your situation or have higher fees than other financial firms.
 		* Value depends on market conditions.